alexander-kastil/az-204/Demos/04-FunctionApps/Demo-06/readme.md

 }
 ```

-> Note: To register an Incoming Webhook in Teams use this [Guide: Create Incoming Webhook](https://docs.microsoft.com/en-us/microsoftteams/platform/webhooks-and-connectors/how-to/add-incoming-webhook)
+> Note: To register an Incoming Webhook in Teams use this [guide: Create Incoming Webhook](https://docs.microsoft.com/en-us/microsoftteams/platform/webhooks-and-connectors/how-to/add-incoming-webhook)

 ## Readings